navraj-singh-dev/videotube-aws-cicd/README.md

 ## 📺 Live Demo Video

-**Please watch this live demo video, in this video the complete project was fully & completely deployed live on AWS EKS and i was explaning it..**
+**Please watch this live demo video, in this video the complete project was fully deployed live on AWS EKS and i was explaning it..**
 <br>
 [`Live Demo On Youtube`](https://youtu.be/l8UB04Sm9FQ)